Wieruszów: History

 Wieruszów was granted town rights, when it was part of Piast-ruled Poland.
 The town developed in the Late Middle Ages under the patronage of the Polish noble Wierusz family.
-It was a private town, administratively located in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
+It was a private town, administratively located in the Wieluń County in the Sieradz Voivodeship in the Greater Poland Province of the Kingdom of Poland.
 The local Catholic parish was erected in 1386 by Przecław of Pogorzela, Bishop of Wrocław.
 In 1401, Bernard Wierusz founded the Pauline monastery.
 Augustyn Kordecki, prior of the Jasna Góra Monastery in Częstochowa, commander of the heroic and successful Polish defense of Jasna Góra during the Swedish invasion in 1655, died in the monastery in Wieruszów in 1673.
 The monastery was rebuilt in its present form in 1676 in Baroque style.
 The church interior contains nine Baroque altars and choir stalls from 1682.
 There is a portrait of Bernard Wierusz, the first owner and founder of the church at the choir.

 The town was annexed by Prussia in the Second Partition of Poland in 1793, then regained by Poles and included within the newly established, but short-lived, Duchy of Warsaw in 1807, and in 1815 it passed to the Russian Partition of Poland, while its Podzamcze suburb fell again to Prussia, and from 1871 formed part of Germany.
 As punishment for the unsuccessful Polish January Uprising, Wieruszów was among over 300 towns stripped of their town rights by the Tsarist administration in 1869–1870, and the Pauline monastery was closed down.
 After World War I, in 1918, Poland regained independence, and Wieruszów was reintegrated with Poland, while Podzamcze was still held by Germany.
 Town rights were restored.
 In April 1919, the German artillery fired 18 shells from Podzamcze at a crowd at the town's weekly market, killing seven people, including a 9-year-old boy.
 From June to August 1919, the Germans repeatedly shelled the town and attempted an invasion, but were repelled by the Poles.
 Dozens of houses were destroyed.
 Soon after, as a result of the successful Greater Poland Uprising against Germany, Podzamcze was restored to Poland.
 A monument to the insurgents was erected in Podzamcze in 1925.
 Until World War II, the town had a significant Jewish population of more than 2,000.